informatics-isi-edu/ermrestjs/docs/dev-docs/api.md

 #### new Column(table, jsonColumn)
 Constructs a Column.

-TODO: The Column will need to change.
-We need to be able to use the column in the context the new [ERMrest.Reference+columns](ERMrest.Reference+columns) where a Column _may not_ be a part of a Table.

 | Param | Type | Description |
 | --- | --- | --- |